Buy Printed Clear Plastic Bags: Specs, Costs, Lead Time

 Film Gauge, Seal Strength, and Readability

 Seal strength deserves equal attention.
 A bag that looks clean but splits at the seam is a packaging failure, not a branding win.
 If the package is heat-sealed, repeatedly handled, or carton-packed under compression, the seal margin needs to match the load.
-A small spec change here can save a lot of waste later.
+Many suppliers target a 6-10 mm seal width for standard clear poly bags, then check for seal uniformity, no burn-through, and no edge channel leaks during sampling.

 Clarity is not fixed either.
 Gloss film usually preserves visibility well.
 Matte film can look more restrained and upscale, but it softens optical sharpness and slightly mutes the contents.
 Anti-fog treatment becomes important for chilled products, moisture-sensitive goods, or items that move through temperature swings.
 UV resistance matters if the bag will sit in bright displays or near windows for long periods.